GUIDE 2025

 Dutch researchers Menno de Jong and Peter Jan Schellens devised the plus–minus testing technique.
 This technique focuses on the documentation as a whole: users are asked to go over the whole documentation and make recommendations regarding content that you need to add and content that you need to remove.

 You can consider the results of the plus-minus testing as valuable feedback that you can use to review and improve your complete documentation.
+Additionally, analyzing usability testing results can further guide improvements by providing a methodical approach to understanding user needs and ensuring clarity and usability for end-users.

 Conclusion

 Documentation with high usability will improve the customer experience, which will contribute to the success of your products, and consequently your business.
-Usability testing helps you ascertain how well your document works for the customers who use it.
+Usability testing documentation helps you ascertain how well your document works for the customers who use it.

 Documentation usability testing gives you authentic feedback: instead of assuming or having to guess, you will learn about what works and what does not.
 Based on the results of documentation usability testing, your documentation team can make objective decisions about what to keep and what to modify.